 Cooking tips

 - The batter is too thick to be able to spread by tilting the pan, so you will have to shape the tortillas yourself using a spoon or the back of the measuring cup doing a circular motion.
-Spread the batter right away after poured before it sets in the pan!
+Spread the batter right away after pouring before it sets in the pan!

 - Early in the cooking process, some small bubbles can form, which you might want to cover with more batter so there are no holes in the tortillas.
-Although a few holes is no big deal at all.
+Although a few holes are no big deal at all.

 - Remember, you will need split red lentils for this recipe.
 If you have whole beans, then soak them for longer, at least 8 hours ( in the fridge).
 Also, this recipe only works with dried red lentils.